netspective-labs/sql-aide/lib/tabular/README.md

   values into a desired format and emit them as TypeScript types/values.
 - **Tabular Content**: Helps in reading tabular data as streams or as promises that resolve to arrays.
-- **Context Builder**: Helps in the transformation of tabular rows into objects with named properties, possibly with typed values.
+- **Tabular Content Strategy**: Helps in the transformation of tabular rows into structured rows such as objects with named properties, possibly with typed values.

 This module is a powerful utility for developers dealing with tabular data, offering a unique mix of type detection, transformation, and tabular data